-Chemotherapy agents are powerful drugs used to treat cancer throughout the body.
-Chemotherapy drugs work by a variety of different mechanisms.
-Their general effect is to slow or stop the growth of cancer cells, which divide and proliferate quickly.
-Because some types of healthy cells – such as those that line the mouth and intestines, or cause hair to grow – also divide quickly, chemotherapy can have a temporarily harmful effect on them as well, producing side effects such as nausea and hair loss.
+Chemotherapy agents are powerful drugs that are used to treat cancer throughout the body.
+Chemotherapy drugs work by a variety of different mechanisms, but their general effect is to slow or stop the growth of cancer cells, which divide and proliferate quickly.
+Chemotherapy is administrated with the intention of eliminating cancer cells so that the infected body can survive and remain in remission.

 The benefits of chemotherapy can be long-lasting.
 This is crucial in fighting cancer, but it raises the question of how long these drugs stay in the bloodstream.

 In fact, most chemotherapy drugs remain in the body for only a few hours or days.
 They’re broken down by the kidneys and liver and excreted in the urine, stool, or sweat.

 A variety of factors can influence how long it takes for the drugs to leave your body.
 These can include the type of chemotherapy you’ve received, the presence of other medicines in your system, your age, and how well your liver and kidneys are working.
 Damage to an organ can slow down the process of drug removal.

 Remember that even though chemotherapy is rapidly metabolized and eliminated from the body, the effects — and side effects — of the drugs can last a long time, depending on the type of chemotherapy involved.
 Those side effects normally include: